nguyenvanduocit/lambdafns/README.md

-# generate-uuid
+# crawl-rss

-This is a sample template for generate-uuid - Below is a brief explanation of what we have generated for you:
+This is a sample template for crawl-rss - Below is a brief explanation of what we have generated for you:

 ```bash
 .